orkes-io/docs/docs/getting-started/run/running-first-workflow.md

 ## Running the Workflow

-To run the workflow, we again have the option of running the workflow via the UI or the API.
+To run the workflow we have the option of running the workflow via the UI or the API.

 <Tabs values={[
         {label: 'Conductor UI', value: 'Conductor', },